naruto110/top-k-search-on-bipartite-graphs/README.md

 The datasets caseU and caseV are generated from the dataset Southern women.

-Compile: g++ -g -o main-scale-task main.cpp -fopenmp
+Compile: g++ -g -o main main.cpp -fopenmp

 Run: ./main 1 0 1 64